 SILK ROADS AND

 The peony is the official emblem of China and has great value in Eastern culture.
 An eternal symbol of royalty, honour and wealth, it is present in many religious festivals and traditions.
-The Chinese name Peony can mean “the most beautiful” and stands as a symbol of spring and female beauty and reproduction.
-The peony, most exalted of the Chinese symbolic flora, is a popular motif found on traditional Chinese porcelain.
+The Chinese name Peony can mean “the most beautiful” and stands as a symbol of spring, female beauty and reproduction.
+The peony, most exalted of the Chinese symbolic and sacred flora, is a popular motif found on traditional Chinese porcelain.

-The new body of work is called Ceramic Wallpaper: Peonies, fired in Denmark in autumn 2019, where she was guest artist.
-The material is unglazed porcelain fired raw in the Embla, a large wood fired kiln for 6 days and nights and a smaller version in the soda wood kiln.
+The material I used to create the tile-based work is unglazed porcelain, fired raw in wood fired kilns; one firing lasted for six days and a smaller version of the work was fired in a wood kiln with soda.
 The resulting colours and textures were created by the flames and wood ash over the duration of the firings.

 Inter-being is a Buddhist concept that comes from the Heart Sutra and, in the context of the Interbeing project, explores the cultural connections between two seemingly very different cultures, the UK and China.
 By starting from a point of similarity rather than distance, we hope to foster and encourage a deeper understanding between artists from the two countries, especially at this time when the challenges of Covid-19 are pressing us towards more open international collaboration.